amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 # OAuth 2.0 integration
-An OAuth 2.0 integration, referred to as integration, is a software application or system that connects to the Meraki platform and interacts with Meraki's services and data.
+An Open Authorization (OAuth) 2.0 integration, referred to as integration, is a software application or system that connects to the Meraki platform and interacts with Meraki's services and data.
 An integration uses APIs to automate, manage, or enhance functionalities within a Meraki environment.
 With OAuth 2.0, integrations enable developers to securely access Meraki resources, allowing them to monitor network status, configure settings, and collect data without needing to input credentials directly.

 ## OAuth 2.0
 OAuth 2.0 is a standard authorization framework that enables integrations to access Meraki data securely, eliminating the need for administrators to reveal their credentials or API keys.
 OAuth 2.0 is commonly used to allow delegated access, particularly in the context of APIs and web applications.
-OAuth 2.0 provides a secure and standardized method for the network administrator to authorize third-party access to their resources while maintaining control over data.
+OAuth 2.0 enables secure and standardized method for the network administrator to authorize third-party access to their resources while maintaining control over data.
 [Learn more about the OAuth framework and definitions](https://oauth.net/2/)

 ## Benefits of OAuth 2.0 integrations